sheldarr/etl-xpsave/README.md

 [ET: Legacy](https://github.com/etlegacy/etlegacy) script for xpsave.

-## Description
+### Description

-- xp is saves in json file which is created in ./legacy folder next to the etl-xpsave lua script
+- xp is saved in json file which is created in ./legacy folder next to the etl-xpsave lua script
 - xp is automatically saved each minute for all players (including bots)
 - xp is automatically loaded when player joins the server
 - xp is automacially saved when user disconnects the server

-## How To Use
+### How To Use

-1. Download etl-xpsave.lua script and put it in the ./legacy folder which is inside the main [ET: Legacy](https://github.com/etlegacy/etlegacy) directory.
+1. Download etl-xpsave script and put it in the ./legacy folder which is inside the main [ET: Legacy](https://github.com/etlegacy/etlegacy) directory.
 2. Download [JSON4Lua](http://json.luaforge.net/) script and put it next to etl-xpsave script.
 3. Update lua_modules variable in your server configuration file e.g.